 In the deep bosom of the ocean buried.”

 (Richard III, Act-I, Scene-I, Lines 1-4)

-Richard is not talking about unhappiness, rather celebrating.
-We may ascertain he is celebrating the victory of his family as Edward-IV, his brother takes English crown from Henry-IV.
+Richard is not talking about unhappiness, but celebrating.
+We may ascertain that he is celebrating the victory of his family, as Edward-IV, his brother, takes the English crown from Henry-IV.